On the bubble

-NCAA Men's and Women's Division I Basketball Championship
+NCAA Division I men's and women's basketball tournaments

-"On the bubble" is most popular when talking about the Men's and Women's end of the season tournament.
-When it comes down to Selection Sunday at the end of the season there are about five to six teams that are on the bubble of getting in the tournament each and every season.
-When a team is on the bubble, and they do get into the tournament they are most commonly placed as the 11th seed and will often play another team that was on the bubble in the first game of the tournament as a Play-in game.
-If a team that is considered to be on the bubble they are almost always one of the top seeds in the National Invitation Tournament which consists of all the teams that just were not quite good enough to be in the NCAA Tournament.
+"On the bubble" is most popular when talking about the NCAA Division I men's and women's basketball tournaments.
+As Selection Sunday approaches at the end of each season, roughly five to six teams have credentials that are on the fringes of tournament qualification.
+When a team is on the bubble, and does get into the tournament, it is most commonly placed as an 11th seed and will often play another team that was on the bubble in one of the play-in games known in the NCAA tournaments as the First Four.
+If such a team does not make the NCAA tournament, it will frequently be a top seed in a secondary national tournament—either the men's National Invitation Tournament or the Women's Basketball Invitation Tournament.

 How to be on the bubble

 To be considered on the bubble, there are several different things that have to play out during the season.
-Firstly, a player must have to have a respectable record.
+Firstly, a team must have a respectable record.
 Each year, when deciding between the five or six bubble teams, the Selection Committee primarily considers strength of schedule, top 50 wins, and top 100 wins.
 What hurts "bubble teams" trying to get into the tournament is a bad loss to a team that is below 150.
 Each year there is at least one or two bubble teams that do not make it into the NCAA tournament, as expected by college basketball analysts.
 During the tournament it is very rare to see bubble teams make a deep run in the tournament, but there have been a few Cinderella teams.